FreeMarker Document Templates for TrueContext Data

 Images and other binary content

-You can reference the following properties for Image, Sketch Pad, File Upload, Signature, and Document Editor attachments.
+You can reference the following properties for Image, Sketch Pad, and Signature attachments.

 • identifier—The unique attachment identifier in the TrueContext system.